Skip to main content

 As your workload grows and more data is written, the cluster may reach its capacity limit.
 In such cases, read operations will continue to function, but new write operations may fail.

 To proactively manage this, you can monitor CU Capacity on the metrics page to determine when scaling is needed.
-Based on your business needs and patterns, you can increase the CU size to expand cluster capacity or reduce it when demand decreases to save on costs.
+Based on your business needs and patterns, you can increase the number of query CUs to expand cluster capacity or reduce it when demand decreases to save on costs.

 This guide explains how to resize a cluster to suit your changing workload.